aws-amplify/docs/docs/lib/analytics/fragments/ios/record.md

 ## Record Event

-The Amplify Analytics plugin makes it easy to record custom events within the app.
-The plugin handles retry logic in the event the device looses network connectivity and automatically batches requests to reduce network bandwidth.
+The Amplify Analytics plugin provides a simple interface to record custom events within your app.
+The plugin handles retry logic in the event the device looses network connectivity, and automatically batches requests to reduce network bandwidth.

 ```swift
 func recordEvents() {